 Cormorants are aquatic birds that nest near rivers, lakes, and other coastal areas.
 These birds are known for their long hooked bill, overlong neck, short legs, dark feathers, and four webbed toes.
 They are excellent hunters and can dive as deep as 40 meters to feed on fish, eels, and watersnakes.
 After hunting, these birds would sit on a tree to dry their feathers so that they can fly again.

 A cormorant is more than just a magnificent bird because it also serves as an emblem that holds great spiritual significance in many cultures.
 Cormorants are one of the most widespread birds in the world, found in every continent except Antarctica.
 Their range is greater than any other bird species on earth and they are also some of the largest flying birds measuring up to 3 feet tall with a wingspan that can reach 6 feet.
 These fascinating creatures have been used as symbols for many different things over time including evil, greed, wisdom, good fortune and even luck.
-The ancient Greeks believed cormorants were sacred birds symbolizing Apollo’s truth-telling abilities because their beaks could see through water while submerged; this association with truth-telling has led them to represent honesty and sincerity throughout history.
+The ancient Greeks believed cormorants were sacred birds symbolizing Apollo’s truth-telling abilities because their beaks could see through water while submerged; this association with truth-telling has led them to represent honesty (there are many symbols of honesty) and sincerity throughout history.

 This blog post will explore some of these meanings so you can see which one best aligns with your beliefs!